wangby511/System-Design-Architecture-and-Infra/DDIA/Chapter-3-Storage-And-Retrieval.md

 ## Transaction Processing or Analytics?

-**online transaction processing (OLTP)** - access pattern of small number of records per query, fetched by key.
+**online transaction processing (OLTP)** - Online transaction processing.
+Access pattern characterized by fast queries that read or write a small number of records, usually indexed by key.
 Typically user-facing but with a huge volume of requests.

-**online analytic processing (OLAP)** - aggregate over large number of records.
+**online analytic processing (OLAP)** - Online analytic processing.
+Aggregate over large number of records.
 Primarily used by business analysts.
 Disk bandwidth is always the bandwidth.
+Access pattern characterized by aggregating (e.g., count, sum, average) over a large number of records.

 **data warehouse** - a separate database to run the analytics.